 The Great Trail (TransCanada Trail) | 27,000km (16,777 miles)

-A popular local choice is riding the Great Trail section connecting Fernie to Elko (KM).
+A popular local choice is riding the Great Trail (Elk Valley Trail section) connecting Fernie to Elko (53.5KM).
 Beginning in downtown Fernie, the route passes through lush green trees in Fernie's Montane area down to Morrissey.
 We'd recommend stopping to cool off by the Elk River, or even a short break to explore the Ancient Cottonwood Trails on foot.
-The trail continues southward alongside the Elk River flanked by the mountains of the Lizard Range and Morrissey Ridge Canadian Rockies.
+The trail continues southward alongside the Elk River flanked by the mountains of the Lizard Range and Morrissey Ridge.

 Be aware the local routes use gravel roads passing through areas of BC wilderness where cellular service will be weak and intermittent, to nonexistent beyond Hartley Lake.
 Please prepare accordingly with spare parts, supplies, and inform others of your route before heading out.